phucvu-nyu/bst236/docs/chapter_optimization/duality_and_admm.md

 Unlike the $\ell_1$-norm, this problem lacks a closed-form solution, making proximal gradient descent inefficient for fused Lasso.

-In this lecture, we discuss solving composite objective functions.
+We discuss solving composite objective functions.
 Generally, we are interested in the following composite optimization problem:

 $$
 \min_{x,y} f(x) + g(y), \text{ s.t. } Ax + By = c